ElenaKutanov/30daysofudacity.CV/README.md

 - lesson 3.3.8 - 3.3.12 completed  ✔️
 I would like to encourage @ElenaG, @HelenaB, @KonstantinosK, @FridaR, @Mohamed ChoukriB, @AnkitV, Andrew B. to keep going!
 ---------------------------------
-Day 20.
-14.10.2019
+Day 21.
+15.10.2019
 - lesson 3.3.13 - 3.3.16 completed  ✔️
-I would like to encourage @ElenaG, @HelenaB, @KonstantinosK, @FridaR, @Mohamed ChoukriB, @AnkitV, Andrew B. to keep going!
+I would like to encourage @ElenaG, @HelenaB, @KonstantinosK , @FridaR, @Mohamed ChoukriB, @AnkitV , @AndrewB to keep going!
 ---------------------------------